Spine decomposition and $L\log L$ criterion for superprocesses with non-local branching mechanisms: Necessary conditions for a non-degenerate martingale limit

 In this section we will give necessary conditions for the fundamental martingale to have a non-degenerate limit.
-Recall that $\widetilde{p}(t,x,y)$ is the transition density of the spine $\widetilde{\xi}$ with respect to the measure $\rho$ defined in \eqref{rho}.
+Recall from Proposition \ref{prop2} that $\widetilde{p}(t,x,y)$ is the transition density of the spine $\widetilde{\xi}$ with respect to the measure $\rho$.
 We start with the following assumption.

 \textbf{Assumption 4.}